andmos/bats-examples/README.md

 2 tests, 0 failures
 ```

+Great.
+Those examples show the overview of `bats`.
+Next, let's spice it up with some Test Driver Development (TDD) on some actual shell scripts.

 ## Using TDD in our shell scripts for fun and profit

-Let's begin simple: We want to extract the author from a markdown file containing book notes, but want the job to exit if no argument is given:
+Let's begin simple: We want a function to extract the author from a markdown file containing book notes, but want the job to exit if no argument (I.e. a file) is given.
+This being TDD, we want a failing test explaining the logic we want before we actually write som code.

+In this example, we will see the keyword `run`, which is used to run a function, as well as the `$status` and `$lines` variables provided by `bats`.

 ```sh
 #!/usr/bin/env bats